Jason2866/ESP_Flasher/README.md

 - Start the GUI using `esp_flasher`.
 Alternatively, you can use the command line interface ( type `esp_flasher -h` for info)

-### Mac OSX Big Sur Drivers
+### Mac OSX (compiled binary only for 10.15 and newer)

-Some info and link to download the latest driver needed for Mac OSX Big Sur.
+Driver needed for Mac OSX Big Sur.

 Info: https://www.silabs.com/community/interface/forum.topic.html/vcp_driver_for_macosbigsur110x-krlP